How to craft your perfect cold lead email

 Here’s an example:

 It’s personal, straightforward, and offers the reader something right away.
 Very few people wouldn’t carry on reading from here.
+By the way, it’s always a good idea to turn to professional writers like those at Trust My Paper to ensure your email intro is laconic and engaging.

 The third thing I think makes a cold pitch email successful is proof.
 You’re trying to get someone to do something specific, whether it’s getting back to you or clicking through to a website.
 There’s nothing that motivates people like numbers.
 If you can give someone tangible reasons why they need to take action, they are much more likely to do so.
 Don’t waste time with vague promises.
 It also lessens the ‘sales-y’ vibe if you simply present the facts without emotion and leave the decision up to them.
 If your business is less focused on numbers and more relationship based, namedrop (as much as I hate to call it that) a company or person that gives you some credibility.